 We suppose that the spiracle switches from open to closed and from closed to open with exponential rates $r_{0}$ and $r_{1}$ respectively.

 Then, the oxygen concentration $u(x,t)$ is the same process described above in Secion~\ref{dir neu}.
 Using the results from that section, if we let $\rho=r_{0}/r_{1}$ and $\gamma=L\sqrt{(r_{0}+r_{1})/D}$, then it follows from Proposition~\ref{prop:slope} that the oxygen flux to the cells at large time is given by

 This formula is noteworthy because it shows that the cellular oxygen uptake not only depends on the average proportion of time the spiracle is open, but it also depends on the overall rate of opening and closing.
 In particular, note that if we keep the ratio $\rho$ fixed, but let $\gamma$ become large, then the oxygen uptake approaches $\frac{bD}{L}$.
-In biological terms, this implies that the insect can have its spiracles open an arbitrarily small proportion of time, and yet receive essentially just as much oxygen as if its spiracles were always open if it opens and closes with a sufficiently high frequency.
+The biological meaning is that the insect can have its spiracles open an arbitrarily small proportion of time, and yet receive essentially just as much oxygen as if its spiracles were always open if it opens and closes with a sufficiently high frequency.
 This is important biologically, because it is almost certainly the correct explanation for fluttering.